No. 489 Squadron RNZAF: 1944

-The squadron returned to operations in January 1944 and returned to its anti-shipping duties, targeting merchant vessels, loaded with supplies for the German war effort and often accompanied by flak ships, steaming along the Norwegian coast.
+The squadron resumed operations in January 1944 and returned to its anti-shipping duties, targeting merchant vessels, loaded with supplies for the German war effort and often accompanied by flak ships, steaming along the Norwegian coast.
 On the squadron's first sortie with the Beaufighter, it attacked a convoy of ships near the southern coast of Norway.
 A merchantman of around 12,000 tons was sunk before a group of Messerschmitt Bf 109 fighters saw off the attackers.
 Another ship, spotted earlier in the sortie, was strafed and badly damaged.

-From April 1944 No. 489 Squadron formed part of the Anzac Strike Wing, along with No. 455 Squadron, and shortly afterwards moved south to a base at Langham, in Norfolk.
+From March 1944 No. 489 Squadron formed part of the Anzac Strike Wing, along with No. 455 Squadron, and shortly afterwards moved south to a base at Langham, in Norfolk.
 The wing operated in support of the Allied preparations for the upcoming invasion of Normandy.
 It often flew operations to France and the Low Countries, targeting merchant ships and looking for movement along shipping lanes.
 During these operations, a portion of the attacking Beaufighters were equipped with cannon instead of torpedoes, their role being to target the anti-aircraft defences of the shipping being attacked.
 They also sought out E-boats and R-boats, which were German armed motor launches.